-Conceptually, the Internet of Things (IOT) has been discussed at great lengths over the past few years.
-“Why IOT?” has been asked, use cases have been explored, and many implementations are underway.
+Conceptually, the IoT has been discussed at great lengths over the past few years.
+“Why IoT?” has been asked, use cases have been explored, and many implementations are underway.
 The shift from concept to implementation is now sparking new discussions.

 Industrial IoT Challenge #1: Interoperability